If this looks like a paleo recipe I just threw together, you’re right! Here’s how you can do it too…

 But no, as you’ll see I totally winged it.
 Sure I’ve had some practice, but really anybody can whip up a paleo hash that’s full of flavor and totally stress-free.

-I bet there’s the makings of a good one just waiting for you in your fridge right now.
+I bet there are the makings of a good one just waiting for you in your fridge right now.

 Take a quick inventory, then follow these simple “hash hacks” that will help you make the perfect breakfast or dinner hash from scratch all on your own.